dermesser/yup-oauth2/README.md

 (However, you're able to use it with raw HTTP requests as well; the flows are implemented as token sources yielding HTTP Bearer tokens).

+The provider we have been testing the code against is also Google.
+However, the code itself is generic, and any OAuth provider behaving like Google will work as well.
+If you find one that doesn't, please let us know and/or contribute a fix!

 ### Supported authorization types

 * Device flow (user enters code on authorization page)
 * Installed application flow (user visits URL, copies code to application, application uses code to obtain token).
 Used for services like GMail, Drive, ...
-* Service account flow: Non-interactive for server-to-server communication based on public key cryptography.
+* Service account flow: Non-interactive authorization of server-to-server communication based on public key cryptography.
 Used for services like Cloud Pubsub, Cloud Storage, ...

 ### Usage